netaz/carnd_traffic_sign_classifier/README.md

 ##The goals / steps of this project are the following:

-* Load the data set
+* Loading the dataset
-* Explore, summarize and visualize the data set
+* Dataset summary, exploration and visualization
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images